 - Removing unnecessary data from history (DELETE or TRUNCATE)

 - Removing data from current table without versioning (DELETE, TRUNCATE)

-- Partition SWITCH OUT from current table
+- Partition SWITCH OUT from the current table

-- Partition SWITCH IN into history table
+- Partition SWITCH IN into the history table

 This example temporarily stops SYSTEM_VERSIONING to allow you to perform specific maintenance operations.
 If you stop versioning temporarily as a prerequisite for table maintenance, we strongly recommend doing this inside a transaction to keep data consistency.